-The call to be transferred can be dragged from the Work area, to select one of own calls, or from a Queue view.
-An example is displayed in figure 12.12.
+The call to be transferred can be dragged from the Work area, to select one of own calls, or from a Queue view or from Park area.
+An example is displayed in figure 12.15.

 While dragging a call, upon reaching the user tile, an indicator will be shown to clarify the action being performed as soon as the call is released on the user tile.
-In figure 12.13a the overlay transfer indicator is shown when the operation is possible, while figure 12.13b shows a transfer operation not allowed, e.g. when trying to use as transferee an offline user.
+In figure 12.16a the overlay transfer indicator is shown when the operation is possible, while figure 12.16b shows a transfer operation not allowed, e.g. when trying to use as transferee an offline user.